kogakure/website-hugo-stefanimhoff.de/app/content/articles/2015/getting-started-with-body-weight-training.md

 With Calisthenics you use some basic movements like *Lunges*, *Crunches*, *Push-ups*, *Pull-ups*, *Squats*, *Dips* to strengthen your body.
 You **gradually** improve your skills and proceed to more difficult exercises.
 That’s why it’s called *Progressive Calisthenics*.

 <blockquote lang="en" class="pullquote">
-Adding 5 kg of weight to the barbell doesn’t feel as good.
+Adding 5 kg of weight to the barbell doesn’t feel as&nbsp;good.
 </blockquote>

 The nice thing with this kind of training is you do **small steps** and improve in a sustainable way.
 Your body **needs time to learn** the movements correctly and get used to them.
 If done correctly some will reach advanced exercises like *Muscle-ups*, *Pistol Squats*, *Human Flag* or *One-Arm Push-Ups*.
 Whenever you reach a goal and master a trick, this is a really good feeling of accomplishment.
 Adding 5 kg of weight to the barbell doesn’t feel as good.